 Historic Texts from the Remnant Trust, Inc., The Sarah D. and L. Kirk McKay, Jr. Archives Gallery, Florida Southern College, August 19 – December 9, 2016.

-History of Twentieth Century Photography, exhibit, National Cowboy & Western Heritage Museum, August 2010 to present.
+History of Twentieth Century Photography, exhibit, National Cowboy & Western Heritage Museum, August, 2010 - August, 2016.

 Wilson Hurley's: Envisioning the West, A. Keith Brodkin Contemporary Western Artists Project exhibit, National Cowboy & Western Heritage Museum, April 01, 2011 - March 31, 2012.

 Faces of Bettina Steinke, A. Keith Brodkin Contemporary Western Artists Project exhibit, National Cowboy & Western Heritage Museum, August – December 2012 and May – December 2013.

 Making Change, A. Keith Brodkin Contemporary Western Artists Project exhibit, National Cowboy & Western Heritage Museum, January 2014 – January 2015.

 Conflict Cast in Bronze, A. Keith Brodkin Contemporary Western Artists Project exhibit, National Cowboy & Western Heritage Museum, January 17 – July 12, 2015.